plasticmacaroni/bg3-missables/checklist.md

 - Always crouch when stealing -- enemies will automatically  start investigating if not
 - Send all camp supplies to camp -- they'll automatically show up when you Long Rest
 - The following icon usage is described below
-  - ::task::This represents general tasks.
+  - ::task::This represents general tasks
-  - ::missable::This represents time sensitive tasks that can be failed.
+  - ::missable::This represents time sensitive tasks that can be failed
-  - ::ability::This represents missable or limited skills, spells or abilities.
+  - ::ability::This represents missable or limited skills, spells or abilities
-  - ::item_common::This represents missable or limited common items.
+  - ::item_common::This represents missable or limited common items
-  - ::item_uncommon::This represents missable or limited uncommon items.
+  - ::item_uncommon::This represents missable or limited uncommon items
-  - ::item_rare::This represents missable or limited rare items.
+  - ::item_rare::This represents missable or limited rare items
-  - ::item_veryrare::This represents missable or limited very rare items.
+  - ::item_veryrare::This represents missable or limited very rare items
-  - ::item_legendary::This represents missable or limited legendary items.
+  - ::item_legendary::This represents missable or limited legendary items
-  - ::item_story::This represents missable or limited story items.
+  - ::item_story::This represents missable or limited story items
-  - ::item_ordinary::This represents missable or limited ordinary items.
-Ordinary items may be unique in name, but are not different from regular items.
+  - ::item_ordinary::This represents missable or limited ordinary items -- ordinary items may be unique in name, but are not different from regular items
 # Act 1 Main Missables Entry List
 - Turn in a quest to [save the tieflings](https://bg3.wiki/wiki/Save_the_Refugees) in the grove -- you'll get a pair of gloves
 - ::missable::Buy any [goblin vendor](https://bg3.wiki/wiki/Grat_the_Trader) items before angering the goblin camp